thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ```
 {: .copy-code}

-Once provisioned, you should see similar output:
+Once provisioned, you should see a similar output:

 ```text
 NAME                     CLASS    HOSTS   ADDRESS                                                              PORTS   AGE